 Val Thorens a french ski resort located in the Belleville Valley in the Savoie region.
 If you are an adventure lover, it’s a great place for various types of activities.
 Situated on the highest point in the 3 Vallées ski area, the resort features over 600 kilometres of runs.

-Skiiers can take a maurienne-tarentaise shuttle which transports skiers to the top of the mountain, while enjoying nearly two minutes of breathtaking views.
+Skiiers can take a maurienne-tarentaise shuttle which transports skiers to the top of the mountain, while enjoying nearly two miles of breathtaking views.

-The resort offers something for everyone…yes skiing, and snow boarding is a big focus, but snowshoeing, and even ice diving is available.
+The resort offers something for everyone…yes skiing, and snow boarding is a big focus, but snowshoeing, and even ice diving is available as well.

 A more adventurous person might be up for diving in the frozen Lac du Lou (in close proximity to the resort).
 Visitors can access the lake on snowshoes or cross country skis (40 minutes), followed by a 30-minute ice diving session supervised by our professional diving instructors (includes equipment briefing), then it’s back to the resort on snowshoes or skis.